chembl/FPSim2/README.md

     results = run_search(query_string, fp_filename, threshold=0.7, coeff='tanimoto', chunk_size=1000000, n_processes=1)

-In the not in memory search variant, parallelisation is achieved with processes.
-Performance will vary depending on the population count distribution of the dataset, the query molecule, the threshold, the chunk size and the number of processes used.
+In the on disk search variant, parallelisation is achieved with processes.
+Performance will vary depending on the population count distribution of the dataset, the query molecule, the threshold, the number of results, the chunk size and the number of processes used.

 ### Available coefficients